‘Basketball Wives’ Alum Draya Michelle Flaunts Bombshell Curves In Skintight Hot-Pink Mini Dress On Instagram

 “Gorgeous,” a fourth gushed.

-And this pink dress isn’t the only design from her collection that fans have complimented.
-As The Inquistr reported, she got similar comments when she posted a photo of herself wearing a faux leather bustier from the line in a recent Instagram post.
-It retails for $52 on the Superdown website.
+And this pink dress isn’t the only design from Draya’s collection that’s won praise from her loyal fanbase.
+As The Inquistr reported, she received similar comments from a photo of herself wearing a faux leather bustier from the line in a recent Instagram post.
+It retails for $52 on Superdown’s website.

 “As far as the design process, I mean, I wanted to make stuff that I felt really, really comfortable in, but also still felt really sexy,” she said.